Frans-Lukas/DLScheduler/hadoopi.md

 2. If not, format namenode with `hdfs namenode -format`
 3. Call `./hadoop/sbin/start-dfs.sh`
 4. If something is already running, call `./hadoop/sbin/stop-all.sh` and try from step 2 again.

+## The folder `user` does not exist?
+For some reason hadoop does not create the correct folders.
+To create the user folders use:
+`hadoop fs -mkdir /user`
+`hadoop fs -mkdir /user/$USER`
+`hadoop fs -mkdir /user/$USER/models`